gulshanvas/crypto_upi/README.md

 #### User flow :

-a.
-User enters mobile number
+1. User enters mobile number
-b.
-If not present, onboarding will happen asking user to enter mobile number, otp received, private key to do payments and password to encrypt the private key.
+2. If not present, onboarding will happen asking user to enter mobile number, otp received, private key to do payments and password to encrypt the private key.
 It resides on users machine
-c.
-After onboarding, user can login again and do payments by asking user's mobile number registered on platform.
+3. After onboarding, user can login again and do payments by asking user's mobile number registered on platform.